 3. Grade(s) earned in any subsequent repeat of the same course will not be counted.

-4. For potential graduates the form must be submitted to the Registrar’s Office by the deadline date posted in the Graduation Planning Guide.
-Any forms submitted after teh deadline will not be processed.
+4. For potential graduates the form must be submitted to the Office of Academic Services and Registrar by the deadline date posted in the Graduation Planning Guide.
+Any forms submitted after the deadline will not be processed.

 5. In applying the criteria for determination of honors and other awards, all grades will be used in the calculations.